Armies of Exigo: Characters

 Formerly a lord of one of the Noran's counties, he rebels against the council and captures Alric.
 Alric is then freed by Dunehelm Bellangre and Lady Tierna.

 Defeated, it is revealed that he is one of the Fallens' elite chanters, though he manages to escape.
+Vangarath, in contrast to Keran's manipulative and deceitful nature, is shown to have a more aggressive and direct-force personality.

 Later on, he rediscovers a Dimensional Gate, which allows vastly more powerful creatures of their own dark plane of existence to enter this world.
 He's then ordered by the Ageless Ones to break the Second Seal of Ruannon.
 Compared to the First and Third Seals, he breaks the Second Seal with relative ease.

 As an Alliance is forged between the Beast and Empire forces to face the Fallen threat, Keran orders Vangarath to keep this "marriage of fools" entertained, while he and the Two Fathers move to invade Wermona, capital of Noran in order to seize the Obsidian Tower and with it, the Heart of the Void.
 Although Keran succeeds in doing so, Vangarath fails and is killed by Alric and Dragga.